chrisproductdesign/Adventure_God_v1.1/docs/30_backlog.md

 - [ ] **Documentation**: All changes documented, API docs updated
 - [ ] **Contracts**: Schema validation passes, contracts documented
 - [ ] **Error handling**: All error scenarios tested and handled
+- [ ] **Documentation hierarchy**: All documents follow the established hierarchy and cross-references are accurate